-Huawei and du Sign Strategic Cooperation MOU, Building the 5G Advanced Country
+Huawei And Du Sign Strategic Cooperation MOU, Building The 5G Advanced Country

-(MENAFN- BCW Global) Barcelona, Spain, February 27, 2024] During MWC 2024 in Barcelona, Huawei signed a memorandum of understanding (MOU) on strategic cooperation between Huawei and the leading telecom operator “du” in the UAE.
+(MENAFN- Mid-East) During MWC 2024 in Barcelona, Huawei signed a memorandum of understanding (MOU) on strategic cooperation between Huawei and the leading telecom operator“du” in the UAE.
 The MOU will continue to lead the digital UAE by building the 5G Advanced country project.
 Establish a demonstration benchmark for 5G Advanced commercial networks in the Middle East and around the world.

 Fahad AI Hassawi, CEO of du, Chen Hao, Huawei's Carrier Sales Dept President, Liu Jiawei, Chairman of Huawei UAE, Tao Geng, CEO of Huawei UAE, and members of the management teams of both parties attended the signing ceremony.